Disability Awareness School Assemblies

 Assemblies usually last for approximately 30 minutes or alternatively, I can spend a day visiting individual classrooms – this enables me to answer more of the children’s questions and tailor my approach to the various age groups.

-Please Contact me for further information and to make a booking.
+Please Contact me to check availability and to make a booking.